andyshand/modwig/README.md

 2. Open Modwig and follow the guided setup process.
 The app is unsigned, so you may get a warning from macOS and go to your "Security & Privacy" settings and click "Open Anyway".

+A general overview of Modwig's functionality can be found [in the wiki](https://github.com/andyshand/modwig/wiki/Overview).

 # How It Works

 BES in an electron application that uses C++ extensions to listen for global keypresses and communicates with Bitwig via its controller API.
 For some functions, plain mouse/keyboard automation is used.
 Some future features will likely require screenshot analysis.